-As noted above, the subordinate deposits and the hybrid subordinate bonds are accounted for at fair value with the initial valuation gains / losses accounted for directly in equity and the 2018 related valuation gains / losses flowing through the P&L.
+As noted above, the subordinate deposits and the hybrid subordinate bonds are accounted for at fair value.

 7. Fair value disclosure of financial instruments (continued)

 The fair value of financial instruments that are short-term in nature or re-priced frequently and have a history of negligible credit losses is considered to approximate their carrying value.
 Those instruments include balances recorded in interest receivable, cash, interest payable and other liabilities (as this statement is necessary for all assets and liabilities which are not included in Note 4 & Note 5).